juls0730/CappuccinOS/README.md

 **Be careful not to overwrite your hard drive when using `dd`!**

 ## Credits an attributions
-Inspiration was mainly from [JDH's Tetris OS](https://www.youtube.com/watch?v=FaILnmUYS_U), mixed with a growing interest in low level in general and an interest in learning rust (yeah, I started this project with not that much rust experience, maybe a CLI app or two).
+Inspiration was mainly from [JDH's Tetris OS](https://www.youtube.com/watch?v=FaILnmUYS_U), mixed with a growing interest in low level in general and an interest in learning rust (yeah, I started this project with not that much rust experience, maybe a CLI app or two, and trust me it shows).

 Some Resources I used over the creation of CappuccinOS:
 - [OSDev wiki](https://wiki.osdev.org)